 Prior to joining Delma, Marri worked at the Atlantic Council as an assistant director in the Brent Scowcroft Centre’s Middle East Peace and Security Initiative, focusing on Gulf security and the Iran nuclear deal.
 During her time in DC, she also served as a policy associate for a startup, an assistant in the Ambassador’s Office at the UAE Embassy, and as a part-time fitness instructor.
 She holds a BA in political science and history from Syracuse University’s Maxwell School and a master's in international affairs from George Washington University’s Elliott School of International Affairs.

-Joseph Dana is an American journalist who has been based in West Asia for the past decade.
+Based in West Asia and the Eastern Mediterranean for the past decade, Joseph is the senior editor of emerge85.
 Formerly Monocle's Istanbul bureau chief and a comment editor for The National newspaper in Abu Dhabi, his work has appeared in Le Monde Diplomatique, Bloomberg Businessweek, The Nation, and GQ.
-Dana's reporting and analysis focuses on the collision of culture, urbanism, economics, and politics.
-Before pursuing journalism full time, Dana completed a Master's degree in European history at Central European University in Budapest.
+Joseph's reporting and analysis focuses on the collision of culture, urbanism, economics, and politics.
+Before pursuing journalism full time, Joseph completed a Master's degree in European history at Central European University in Budapest.